-People who have sustained an acquired brain injury (ABI) often report having problems with their gait (the pattern of how a person walks).
-Gait impairments after an ABI may be due to difficulty controlling one’s legs, weakness, joint pain, poor attention, decreased judgment and slow processing, among others.
+Gait impairments after an acquired brain injury (ABI) may be due to difficulty controlling one’s legs, weakness, joint pain, poor attention, decreased judgment and slow processing, among others.

 Once treatment has started, this equipment provides real-time audio and visual feedback, which helps promote positive neuroplasticity and motor learning in many patients with ABI.
 The treadmill also provides walking performance results to physical therapists and patients with an objective measure of their gait changes to determine whether meaningful functional progress is being made for each patient.